lpolone/aws-image-launchTemplate/README.md

 # aws-image-launchTemplate
-Script to generate new image and launch template
+Script to generate new image and launch template on AWS.